 The vaginal wall contains moist and highly absorbent fatty tissue and toxins have an affinity to fat cells.
 One of the diseases most directly linked to the endocrine-disrupting effect of dioxin released from tampons is endometriosis, and there is an accumulating body of evidence connecting dioxin levels with infertility.
 Dioxin induces an increase in estrogen levels, which is linked to sex-hormone related cancers of the breast and reproductive organs.

-In addition to cancer and endometriosis the enzyme, hormonal and growth disruption caused by dioxin exposure has been linked:
+In addition to cancer and endometriosis the enzyme, hormonal and growth disruption caused by dioxin exposure has been linked to:

 - birth defects